jackweinbender/sweetpeonies.com/_posts/2012-10-20-freezer-meal-schedule-and-planning.markdown

 layout: post
 author: tiffany
 title: "Freezer Meal Schedule & Planning: Month #3"
-assets: /assets/images2012-10-20freezer-meal-schedule-and-planning
+assets: /assets/images/2012-10-20-freezer-meal-schedule-and-planning/
 categories:
 - Cooking
 - Food
+- Freezer Meals
+tags:
-- freezer meals
+- Freezer Meals
 ---

 Hello friends.
 Let’s jump right into our third month of freezer meal schedules, grocery list and tools for planning (if you haven’t read [Freezer Meal Schedule & Planning: Month #2](http://www.sweetpeonies.com/2012/10/freezer-meal-schedule-and-planning-2/ ), check it out first).
 Our schedule for month #3 worked out to be even better than the month before.
 This is getting easier and easier each month because we always have a few meals leftover so I don’t have to add as many new recipes to the mix and yet we still have much variety to work with.